big-tuwien/big-tuwien.github.io/content/publication/tuw-140532/index.md

 ---
-abstract: The United Nation´s Centre for Trade Facilitation and Electronic<br> Business (UN/CEFACT) is an e-business standardization body.<br> It is known from its work on UN/EDIFACT and ebXML.
-One of its ongoing<br> work items is the UN/CEFACT modeling methodology (UMM) for<br> modeling global choreographies of B2B scenarios.
-The goal of UMM is<br> defining a shared business logic between business partners and fostering<br>
+abstract: The United Nation´s Centre for Trade Facilitation and Electronic Business (UN/CEFACT) is an e-business standardization body.
+It is known from its work on UN/EDIFACT and ebXML.
+One of its ongoing work items is the UN/CEFACT modeling methodology (UMM) for modeling global choreographies of B2B scenarios.
+The goal of UMM is defining a shared business logic between business partners and fostering reuse of standardized process building blocks.
+The latest UMM version is defined as a UML 1.4 profile.
-  reuse of standardized process building blocks.
-The latest UMM version<br> is defined as a UML 1.4 profile.
-In this paper we introduce the main<br> concepts of UMM to realize its vision.
-Furthermore, the paper elaborates<br> on the necessary UML meta model work-arounds we - as part of<br> the specification´s editing team - took in order to accomplish the B2B<br> requirements.
-Then we propose a move towards UML 2 that eliminates<br> some of those workarounds.
-The paper is concluded with the introduction<br> of a UMM modeling tool that we implemented on top of a commercial<br>
+  In this paper we introduce the main concepts of UMM to realize its vision.
+Furthermore, the paper elaborates on the necessary UML meta model work-arounds we - as part of the specification´s editing team - took in order to accomplish the B2B requirements.
-  UML tool.
+  Then we propose a move towards UML 2 that eliminates some of those workarounds.
+  The paper is concluded with the introduction of a UMM modeling tool that we implemented on top of a commercial UML tool.
 authors:
 - Birgit Hofreiter
 - Christian Huemer